There will be people: Episode 12

 During the Holodomor of 1932–1933, Volodymyr Tverdokhlib—formerly Maksym—assumes the position of village head.
 Illiterate and devoid of administrative competence, he presides over a community ravaged by famine.
 The village, placed on the "Blacklist" (Chorna doshka) for failing to meet grain quotas, is effectively cut off from external supplies, condemning its inhabitants to starvation.
 Tverdokhlib, instead of offering aid, mocks the suffering of his own native village, embodying the cynicism and brutality of the Stalinist regime at the local level.

 Vasyl Hanzha is eventually sent to the same GULAG labour camp as Oksen Ivasiuta.
 In the face of shared suffering and years of ideological and personal conflict, the two men are finally reconciled, finding a measure of peace amid the brutality of the Soviet penal system.

 Oleh, Tetyana, her son, and a young girl from the orphanage manage to cross a military checkpoint and travel to Poltava, where they settle at the invitation of Fedir Svitlychnyi.
 Meanwhile, in Tarasivka, Volodymyr Tverdokhlib meets a violent end at the hands of Mykhailo Haiduk, who exacts revenge for the years of repression and betrayal.

+Release

+The series premiered in Ukraine on September 14, 2020, on STB, where it aired two episodes daily until September 19.
+In Canada, the series was released for streaming on CBC Gem on February 17, 2023.